 - Software engineering II

 - Principles of computer games design

 Career prospects for students in this field are excellent as the programme prepares you for a wide variety of jobs in the information technology and computing industries.
 BSc Information and Computing Science graduates may also start their own companies or find employment within specialist fields such as software development or computer games design.

 This programme provides a sound platform for further postgraduate study in the field of information and computer science.
-Many of our graduates have pursued postgraduate degrees at prestigious universities, such as Cambridge and Oxford.
+Many of our graduates have pursued postgraduate degrees at prestigious universities, such as Cambridge and Oxford in the UK.